The Purification of Sins

 - “We have such a high priest who sat down on the right hand of the throne of the Majesty in the heavens, a minister of the sanctuary and of the true tabernacle, which the Lord pitched not man” - (Hebrews 8:1-2).

 - “And every priest indeed stands day by day ministering and offering repeatedly the same sacrifices, the which can never put away sins.
-But he, when he had offered one sacrifice for sins once-for-all, sat down on the right hand of God” - (Hebrews 10:11-12 – Emphasis added in the preceding passages).
+But he, when he had offered one sacrifice for sins once-for-all, sat down on the right hand of God” - (Hebrews 10:11-12).

 The passage in Chapter 10 contrasts the position of the Levitical